dsaradini/django-presentation/django-highlevel.rst

    - Django is not new, project started in 2004
 	- Can start working with really few knowledge of python
+	- django + jython --> run on as J2EE servlet --> It's a war!

 ----

 Web frameworks